snk-js/Frontend-for-Graph-Theory-with-Svelte/README.md

 * Orthogonal layout: This type of layout algorithm arranges the nodes of the graph in a grid-like shape, with the edges connecting the nodes drawn as straight lines.
 Orthogonal layout algorithms are often used for graphs that have a grid-like structure or that represent networks.

 * Sugiyama layout: This type of layout algorithm is specifically designed for drawing planar graphs (graphs that can be drawn on a plane without any of the edges crossing).
 The Sugiyama layout algorithm is a multi-step algorithm that assigns nodes to layers, minimizes the number of edge crossings, and assigns horizontal and vertical coordinates to the nodes.

+### and if the graph is not planar?
+There are several algorithms for drawing non-planar graphs (graphs that cannot be drawn on a plane without any of the edges crossing).
+These algorithms generally work by adding "dummy" edges or vertices to the graph to make it planar, and then using a planar graph layout algorithm to draw the resulting planar graph.

+One such algorithm is the Kuratowski's theorem algorithm, which works by adding dummy edges to the graph until it becomes planar, and then using a planar graph layout algorithm to draw the resulting planar graph.
+Kuratowski's theorem states that a graph is non-planar if and only if it contains a subgraph that is isomorphic to one of two specific graphs: the complete graph K5, or the complete bipartite graph K3,3.

+Another algorithm for drawing non-planar graphs is the topological embedding algorithm, which works by adding dummy vertices to the graph to make it planar, and then using a planar graph layout algorithm to draw the resulting planar graph.

+There are also many other algorithms for drawing non-planar graphs, including the visibility layout algorithm, the orthogonal layout algorithm, and the circular layout algorithm.
+Each of these algorithms has its own set of advantages and disadvantages, and the best algorithm to use will depend on the specific needs of the graph being drawn.